karisuchy/PyBer_Analysis/README.md

 ## Results

-Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+The differences in ride-sharing for the three different city types, Urban, Suburban, and Rural, is quite drastic as demonstrated by all of the graphics below.

 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the:
 - total rides,
 - total drivers,